stoeps13/ibmcnxscripting/README.md

-Scripting IBM Connections
+Scripting ~~IBM~~ HCL Connections
 =========================

 This repository exists since [Social Connections V](http://socialconnections.info/social-connections-v/).
-I talked about the usage of scripts with WebSphere, ~~IBM~~HCL Connections and DB2.
+I talked about the usage of scripts with WebSphere, ~~IBM~~ HCL Connections and DB2.

 You're welcome to add your own snippets, scripts and ideas!